Heerozh/spectre/README.md

 #### Differences with zipline:
 * spectre's `QuandlLoader` using float32 datatype for GPU performance.
-* For performance, spectre's arranges the data to be flattened by ticks without time information so may be differences such as `Return(win=10)` may actually be more than 10 days/time.
+* For performance, spectre's arranges the data to be flattened by bars without time information so may be differences such as `Return(win=10)` may actually be more than 10 days/time.
 * When encounter NaN, spectre returns NaN, zipline uses `nan*` so still give you a number.
 * If an asset has no data on the day, spectre will filter it out, no matter what value you return.